turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

     git push
 ```

-## GitHub's OIDC provider for AWS
+## Configuring GitHub's OIDC provider for AWS

-To try this yourself you'll need to set up OIDC for your cloud provider.
+In order for AWS to trust GitHub, you must configure OIDC as an identity provider in your AWS account.
 GitHub's [Security hardening your deployments](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments) page has instructions for using OpenID Connect with various providers.
 To help you follow those instructions we have created a [Terraform sample](https://github.com/turbot/steampipe-samples/tree/main/all/github-actions-oidc/aws).
 If you prefer AWS CloudFormation, you can make use of this [link](https://github.com/aws-actions/configure-aws-credentials#sample-iam-role-cloudformation-template) to get started.
 This guide will demonstrate the Terraform implementation.
 This Terraform script will create two AWS resources, an Identity provider and IAM Role in your account.
 These resources together form an OIDC trust between the AWS IAM role and your GitHub workflow(s) that need access to the cloud.

 In order to execute the Terraform code and deploy the resources GitHub needs, you will need local credentials for the target AWS account.
 This can be via AWS Identity Center, IAM User Access Keys, or via environment variables.
 Regardless of how you [authenticate](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration), the permissions required to deploy the Terraform code must have permission to create IAM resources.